Eastern worm snake: Description

 C. amoenus is a small snake.
 Adults are 19–28 cm in total length, with a record length of 34 cm.
 The 13 rows of dorsal scales are smooth and glossy.
 It has five upper labials and one postocular scale.
-C. amoenus is unpatterned and can be either brown or dark brown with a reddish belly.
+C. amoenus is unpatterned and can be either brown or dark brown with a reddish to pale pink belly.
 It has pinkish ventral pigmentation which extends onto dorsal scale rows one to two.
 The tail is short in comparison with its body and ends in a spine-like scale.
 This spine is not sharp enough to pierce skin.
 Females are longer than males, but have shorter tails.
-The head is small, conical and no wider than the neck.
+The head is small, conical and no wider than the neck, and is used to borrow with aids in their fossorial lifestyle.
 The eyes are reduced and black.
 This snake can live up to 4 years in the wild.

 C. amoenus can be distinguished from the western worm snake (Carphophis vermis), by its less vibrant dorsal and ventral coloration and lack of ventral pigmentation on the third body scale row.
 Other small, unpatterned brownish snakes which may be confused with C. amoenus, such as earth snakes (genus Virginia) and red-bellied snakes (Storeria occipitomaculata), have keeled dorsal scales and lack the spine-tipped tail.
-The southeastern crown snake (Tantilla coronata) has 15 midbody scale rows, a dark head, and a dark collar. the worm snake diet is mostly carnivorous feeding on in some areas strictly earthworms and in others opportunist eating slugs and other creatures that they can fit into their mouths.
+The southeastern crown snake (Tantilla coronata) has 15 midbody scale rows, a dark head, and a dark collar.
+The worm snake diet is mostly carnivorous, feeding on, in some areas, strictly earthworms and in others opportunistically eating slugs and other creatures that they can fit into their mouths.

+The eastern worm snake has two prefrontal/internasal scales at the front of its head that are separated, unlike the midwestern worm snake (C. amoenus helenae) whose scales are fused together.

 General description and taxonomy

 There are two subspecies of Carphophis amoenus: Carphophis amoenus amoenus and Carphophis amoenus helenae.
 Carphophis amoenus amoenus, the eastern worm snake, is found from Rhode Island, southwestern Massachusetts, and southeastern New York south to South Carolina, northern Georgia, and central Alabama.
 The two subspecies can be distinguished by the internasal and prefrontal scales, which are unfused in C. a. amoenus and fused in C. a. helanae.
 No gular scales occur between the posterior chin shields.
 Each maxilla has 9–12 small teeth.
 The single hemipenis has a forked sulcus spermaticus and three large basal spines.
 Juveniles are darker than adults, with the dorsum changing from dark brown to tan, and the venter from dark pink to pale pink as individuals become larger.
+The first major phylogenetic split within this species is the result of the oldest inferred lineage for this species and forms an Appalachian clade.